kube-burner/kube-burner/docs/measurements/index.md

 Where `quantileName` matches with the pod conditions and can be:

 - `PodScheduled`: Pod has been scheduled in to a node.
+- `PodReadyToStartContainers`: The Pod sandbox has been successfully created and networking configured.
 - `Initialized`: All init containers in the pod have started successfully
 - `ContainersReady`: Indicates whether all containers in the pod are ready.
 - `Ready`: The pod is able to service requests and should be added to the load balancing pools of all matching services.